Anatomy in Flowering Plants: Exploring the Inner World of Nature πΈ | Plants & Life

 |---|---|---|

-| Root Vascular Arrangement | Radial with xylem in the center forming a star shape | Vascular bundles arranged in a ring |
+| Root Vascular Arrangement | Radial with star-shaped xylem in center | Vascular bundles arranged in a ring |

-| Stem Vascular Bundles | Arranged in a ring | Scattered throughout the ground tissue |
+| Stem Vascular Bundles | Arranged in a ring | Scattered throughout tissue |

 | Leaf Venation | Reticulate (net-like) | Parallel |